thg events 2024

 Stuart McLaughlin will be speaking about Oscar Wilde’s time in Wandsworth Prison doing hard labour before being transferred to Reading Gaol in 1895.
 Stuart wrote his history of Wandsworth Prison back in 2001 and he curates the small museum at Wandsworth Prison.

 When did trolleybuses come to Tooting?
 Where could you get to for 1d?
 Were there really horse drawn buses through Tooting.
-Our next meeting on Tuesday 9th April at 7.30pm will be a talk by John Chilvers on the coming of public transport to Tooting.
+Our next meeting will be a talk by John Chilvers on the coming of public transport to Tooting.

 In July 1884, the Tooting Ratepayers Association met and heard a detailed description of the boundaries of Tooting Graveney Parish.
 At our May meeting, we will explore this 1884 description and hear which buildings are still there 140 years later and which have disappeared.
 Where were the Watercress beds, the brickfield and Mr. Mann the hairdresser?
 How much was spent to beat the bounds of Tooting Graveney in 1850?
-Come and hear Philip Bradley tell the story of the Tooting Graveney Parish Boundaries and how they used to be beaten at our next THG meeting on Tuesday May 14th 2024 at 7.30pm.
+Come and hear Philip Bradley tell the story of the Tooting Graveney Parish Boundaries and how they used to be beaten at our next THG meeting.

 Tooting Bec Hospital closed in 1994.
 It was demolished and redeveloped as The Heritage Park estate on the edge of Tooting Common.
 In the 91 years it was open, thousands of patients and staff passed through it’s doors.
 Many of the patients died there rathe than moving back to be with their families or to the Workhouse or to another asylum.